HMS Fearless (L10): Falklands War (1982)

+On 8 June 1982, Foxtrot 4 was tasked with carrying six Land Rovers loaded with vital communications equipment for 5th Infantry Brigade from Goose Green to Fitzroy.
+The craft had reached Goose Green during darkness but because the vehicles were urgently required forward, it began its return passage in daylight rather than waiting for darkness, despite the threat from Argentine air attack.

+At about 19:50 local time and about 2.5 nautical miles east of Fox Point, Foxtrot 4 was attacked by four A-4B Skyhawks of Grupo 5.
+According to the Argentine Air Force's official history, Danilo Rubén Bolzán in C-204 attacked Foxtrot 4; a bomb struck the landing craft, destroying the stern and killing six of her eight-man crew, including Acting Colour Sergeant Johnston.
+Foxtrot 4 remained afloat long enough for the eleven survivors to be rescued.
+A replacement landing craft was subsequently named Foxtrot J in Johnston's memory.

 The BARV from Fearless was stuck in deep mud whilst pushing an LCU of Blue Beach.

 After the Argentine surrender on 14 June 1982, Fearless continued to support the landing force and amphibious operations, and eventually sailed back to Great Britain.
 She carried returning personnel from 3 Commando Brigade, vehicles and stores.

 Refit

 She was placed out of commission in 1985 and remained inactive for three years before undergoing a two-year refit at Devonport, recommissioning in 1991.
 During the refit, her 1940s-era 40 mm Bofors guns and 1960s-era Sea Cat surface-to-air missile launchers were removed.
 In their place, two BMARC GAM-B01 20 mm cannons were installed on the bridge wings, along with two Phalanx CIWS mounts staggered on the mid deck.

 From 1991 until 1995 she supported the sea training phase of initial officer training, undertaken at Britannia Royal Naval College, as part of the Dartmouth Training Squadron.

 She was due to undertake an operation in the Gulf, but that was handed to in 2000.
 Her last major duty was to take part in amphibious exercises shortly before decommissioning.